No products in the cart.

 Kitchen and restaurant pretend play was an absolute staple of my childhood!
 I’ll be honest with you…I have found restaurant play ephemera from my **teenage** years.
 YES, it was a serious obsession, friends.
 I don’t know how to interpret the fact that I’m not a successful owner of a chain of high-end bistros, but if it’s any consolation, I do design them…out of cardboard.

 Now, you’ll find folks who assert that all kitchen play should be done with actual kitchen supplies – real tools, real ingredients.
 Although I’m Montessori born-and-raised and used so many genuine kitchen utensils, I have to say the pretend play felt really important to me then and still does now.
-For a good example of the kinds of lessons that can be taught through pretend versions of the real foods, visit our sushi play set DIY.
+For a good example of the kinds of lessons that can be taught through pretend versions of real foods, visit our sushi play set DIY.

 2. GIVE YOUR KIDS THEIR OWN CABINET IN THE KITCHEN

 Rather than spending a small fortune on a pretend kitchen, why not assign one of the kitchen cupboards to your kids?
 Pick a floor-level cupboard and stock it with a set of their very own kitchen supplies.
-A small bench or stool can give them an easy working surface so they can practice kitchen skills right next to you, but independantly.
+A small bench or stool can give them an easy working surface so they can practice kitchen skills right next to you, but independently.

 3. VISIT THE FARMER’S MARKET OR A U-PICK FARM